Prince William Sound College

 - Radio stations KVAK 93.3 FM and KCHU 770 AM

-Once a year, campus building evacuation drills occur across the entire campus, In coordination with campus building evacuation drills, PWSC will publish its emergency response and evacuation procedures by including a link to the Emergency Operations Plan in a campus-wide email announcement.
-The Administrative Services Director keeps a description of each drill including the date and time and whether the drill was announced or unannounced.
+Once a year, campus building evacuation exercises occur across the entire campus, In coordination with campus building evacuation drills, PWSC will publish its emergency response and evacuation procedures by including a link to the Emergency Operations Plan in a campus-wide email announcement.
+The Administrative Services Director keeps a description of each exercise including the date and time and whether the exercise was announced or unannounced.
 To see the evacuation results for a particle building on campus, see the Administrative Services Director.

 Both College employees and students are invited to participate in emergency preparedness training exercises once per year.
 In every planned exercise, there is an after-action review that is written and distributed to the C-CERT and administration.
 The Administrative Services Director keeps a description including dates and times of the exercises and whether they were announced or unannounced.
-For further information regarding PWSC's emergency response preparedness, please visit www.pwsc.alaska.edu.
+Further information regarding PWSC's emergency response preparedness.

 At the Copper Basin or Cordova extension centers, the Center Director or deisgnee should be contacted at the first indication of an emergency.
 The Copper Basin Extension Center Director can be notified by calling 907-822-3673.
 The Cordova Extension Center Director can be reached by calling 907-424-7598.
 Depending on the nature of the emergency, it may be necessary to phone 911 first and then contact the Center Director.
 However, if you call 911, it is still important to contact the Center Director because local emergency responders may not notify the Director that they are responding to an emergency on campus.